pcanz/pPEGhs/Readme.md

 #   pPEG in Haskell

-This is a work in progress.
-My first Haskell project.
+A proof of concept implementation of [pPEG] in Haskell.

+My first Haskell project, lots of fun I like Haskell a lot.

 pPEG.hs is a single module with no dependencies (other std lib DATA).